Acrochordus

-The Acrochordidae, commonly known as wart snakes, Java wart snakes, file snakes, elephant trunk snakes, or dogface snakes are a monogeneric family created for the genus Acrochordus.
-This is a group of basal aquatic snakes found in Australia and tropical Asia.
-Currently, three species are recognized.
+The Acrochordidae, commonly known as wart snakes, Java wart snakes, file snakes, elephant trunk snakes, or dogface snakes are a monogeneric family of snakes.
+The sole genus Acrochordus are basal aquatic snakes found in Australia and tropical Asia, with three species recognized.

 Description

 All are entirely aquatic, lacking the broad belly-scales found in most other snakes and possessing dorsally located eyes.
 Their most notable feature is their skin and scales.
-The skin is loose and baggy, giving the impression of being several sizes too large for the snake, and the scales, rather than overlapping, are tiny pyramidal projections that led to their common names.
+The skin is loose and baggy, giving the impression of being several sizes too large for the snake, and the scales, rather than overlapping, possess tiny pyramidal projections that led to their common names.
+Adults grow to between 60 and 243 cm in length.

-These snakes are ambush predators, lurking at the bottom of rivers, streams and estuaries, and waiting for fish to approach, which they grip with their coils.
+This type of snake are ambush predators, lurking at the bottom of rivers, streams and estuaries, and waiting for fish to approach, which they grip with their coils.
 The rough scales allow them to hold the fish despite the mucus coating.
-Adults grow to between 60 cm and 2.43 m in length.